justeat/OpenRastaSwagger/README.md

 CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+OpenRasta is licensed under the MIT license: http://opensource.org/licenses/MIT and compiled binaries are included in this repository for build purposes.
+OpenRasta is Copyright Sebastien Lambla 2007-2014.

+The OpenRasta project wiki is available here: https://github.com/openrasta/openrasta/wiki